It's hard to believe that I am the CEO of a multi-million dollar company.

 I ran it in a really “passive” way because I had lots of other stuff to do (like tour and live and try to go to school and then drop out), so I would batch EVERYTHING and then just ship things twice a week as orders came in.

-I ran this business for the next few years, making just enough to get by and pay my expenses.
+I ran this business for a few years, making just enough to get by and pay my expenses.

 One month (the "last straw" month) I made a few thousand dollars, which was huge for me.
 But that was the result of hustling my ass off with no days off, going to weekend "rock and roll flea markets" to sell my clothes, approaching shops and selling bulk wholesale orders, and completely burning myself out.